What is tooth decay?

 It’s best for your child to avoid sports drinks and drink plenty of water instead.
 When your child does drink sports drinks, it’s good for your child to rinse with water straight away and brush their teeth with a fluoride toothpaste 30-60 minutes later.

-Food and drinks aren’t the only things that can erode tooth enamel.
+Food and drinks aren’t the only things that can erode the surfaces of your child’s teeth.
 Vomiting or gastric reflux can also have a nasty effect.
 If your child has been vomiting, they can protect their teeth by rinsing straight away with water and brushing their teeth 30-60 minutes later.